 13. In most instances, Dementia Active would expect the supervisor’s decision to be final and for the matter to come to a close.
 However, in some circumstances the employee may remain aggrieved and can appeal against the decision.

-14. The appeal, to the Chair of the board of Directors, must be made within ten working days of the original response to the employee’s grievance.
+14. The appeal, to the Chair of the Trustees, must be made within ten working days of the original response to the employee’s grievance.
 The appeal must be in writing (see appendix 2) and contain the original formal grievance form.
-The Chair of Directors will respond in writing within 5 working days, inviting the employee or volunteer to attend a meeting in which their grievance can be discussed and resolved.
+The Chair of the Trustees will respond in writing within 5 working days, inviting the employee or volunteer to attend a meeting in which their grievance can be discussed and resolved.

 15. The employee's choice of companion will be agreed to if the companion is either a colleague, a trade union official or a trade union representative (which if not an employed official, must be certified by their union as competent to accompany a worker) and under the circumstances the employee has made a reasonable request to be accompanied.
 The employee should advise Dementia Active of the identity of the companion (or any change in their choice of companion) and whether they will require any special adjustments to be made for their or their companion's attendance, at least 24 hours before the start of the meeting.